Physician assistant is often ranked highly among most appealing or attractive professions.

 However, there is quite a bit of variability within family practice / internal medicine (both of which are considered “primary care”).
 Some people end up putting in longer hours, and they may take some of the work home with them (like finishing up charts /documentation).
 So those 8-hour days can turn into 10-hour or 12-hour days pretty easily.

 My advice if you’re going into a specialty like family practice is to shadow some providers at the clinic you’re looking to work, and feel out the situation.
-That way you can get a good idea how much work people are actually put it in, and kind of pick their brain in advance.
+That way you can get a good idea of how much work people are actually put in, and kind of pick their brain in advance.

 How many hours does a surgery PA work?